loighic/loighic.github.io/_pages/macro/pt3b/open_notes.md

 Next, as we have said, when the reserve requirement decreases, the supply of loanable funds will increase.
 This is simply a matter of banks suddenly having more in reserve than they are required to have.

 As you know, an increase to the the supply of loanable funds is represented by the supply curve shifting to the right.
-If interest rates don’t fall, then the **quantity of loanable funds demanded** won’t change.
+If interest rates don’t fall, however, then the **quantity of loanable funds demanded** won’t change.
 In figure 1, the quantity demanded will remain at Q<sub>1</sub>.
 The supply of loanable funds, meanwhile, will increase to Q<sub>3</sub>.
 Hence, there will be a surplus.

 <div class="container">